 Born a Princess of Denmark, she married her childhood sweetheart King Constantine of Greece at the age of 18, and was Queen of Greece for three years before having to flee the country after a military coup.
 The royal couple lived in Italy for 6 years until the monarchy was abolished in 1973.
 The King and Queen then moved to London, where they lived for 40 years.
 Recently, King Constantine and Queen Anne-Marie were allowed to return to Greece.
 The couple have five children and nine grandchildren.

 Made from cabochon emeralds set in a mirrored ‘E’ design, Queen Anne Marie has frequently worn the grandest tiara in the Greek royal collection.
-Made from Romanov emeralds belonging Queen Olga, her granddaughter-in-law, Queen Elisabeth (nee Princess of Romania), converted the loss stones onto a tiara in the 1920s.
+Made from Romanov emeralds belonging Queen Olga, her granddaughter-in-law, Queen Elisabeth (nee Princess of Romania), converted the loose stones onto a tiara in the 1920s.
 After her divorce, they remained with the Greek royals, being worn next by Queen Fredericka, who wore the piece usually as a necklace, often with Queen Sophie’s Tiara.
 Queen Anne-Marie first wore the tiara at her pre-wedding ball, and has worn at many important occasions since.
-The tiara, along with its parure, was last worn in 2015, during the 75th Birthday celebrations of Queen Margrethe of Denmark, who is the sister of Queen Anne Marie.
+The tiara, along with its parure, was last worn in 2015, during the 75th Birthday celebrations of Queen Margrethe of Denmark.

 Given as an 18th Birthday present to Queen Anne Marie from her mother, Queen Ingrid of Denmark, the tiara was made from a pearl and diamond ‘corsage’ brooch belonging to Queen Ingrid.
 It was worn infrequently by Queen Anne Marie, but has been worn by her daughters and daughters-in-law, who wore the tiara at their weddings.
 Today, it is most likely to be seen on Princess Theodora or Princess Tatiana.